Want to be one of the lucky employees working at Virginia Tech? Keep reading as we cover everything you need to know about Virginia Tech Employment!

 Emergency Hire Positions

-These jobs pay hourly, don’t include benefits, and have a maximum limit of 130-day.
+These jobs pay hourly, don’t include benefits, and have a maximum limit of 130 days.
 They’re also temporary or seasonal.
 It’s a great thing that there’s no need to search for these positions because hiring and advertising are both done at the department level.
 Candidates should contact the department they want to work in to learn more about emergency hire job opportunities.

 Sporadic Hire Positions